 Hiking in the Pyrenees If you are thinking of hiking in the Pyrenees, be aware of the wonderful diversity of landscapes found from one valley to the next.
 There is no one-shot – one-size-fits-all ‘Pyrenean Experience’.
 Every valley offers its own unique flora and fauna, history, culture and gastronomy.
 The Pyrenees from east to west.

 The Comet line escape route, which we cover on our Guided Walking Tours, was a famous resistance network which operated between 1941 and 1944 during the Second World War.
 Its aim was to help grounded allied pilots and officers to safety over the Bidasoa river into Spain.
-This escape route has been extensively documented: pieced
+This escape route has been pieced together with the

 Thirteen years ago our beautiful Basque Country farmhouse B & B in Ituren was nothing but a tiny mountain barn with a rustic outdoor toilet and a tiny brass tortoise on an outside tap!
 Once a haunt of sheep and wild ferrets (and a couple of grotesque toads that centered themselves up maliciously each night

 Several stretches of the Camino de Santiago lead walkers over the passes of the Pyrenees into the old kingdom of Navarre.
 The most popular and commercialised crossing point is the Camino Francés which leads pilgrims from St. Jean Pied-de-Port over the mountain pass of Ibañeta (1066 m) into Roncesvalles and on to Santiago de Compostela.

 The Baztan Valley and its Mysteries.
 We thrive on mysteries in the Baztan Valley.
 Our history, our wealth, our survival – in fact our very identity – has always depended on our intimate knowledge of our land.
 This has been our closely-kept secret since the beginning of time and I revel in the opportunity of